 Duke Ellington was famous for approaching the keyboard in this way, and now Zoe Rahman’s sixth solo album Dreamland demonstrates that she’s thinking along similar lines too.

 The MOBO-winning and Mercury-nominated pianist has recently been working mostly in duo format with both bassist George Mraz and saxophonist Courtney Pine, as well as with her regular trio.
 And though she has performed alone many times, Dreamland is her first album of solo piano.

 Despite its quite considerable length, there’s a real consistency of mood here and some canny sequencing makes it almost feel like one long piece of music.
 It also makes a fascinating counterpoint to another modern Brit piano legend Jason Rebello’s recent solo album, though Dreamland is a decidedly more expansive, impressionistic, less vamp-orientated prospect.

 Zoe recently told Jazzwise: ‘For me, it’s all about the element of surprise, and that’s one of the exciting things about being a piano player – you don’t take your instrument with you.’
-Dreamland is definitely the sound of someone getting acquainted with the piano anew.
+Dreamland is definitely the sound of someone getting freshly acquainted with the piano.